A file photo

 Via the latest of many dimes dropped Quincy Quarry News’ way comes yet another scoop for the Quarry.

-On top of filing suit, a stop work injunction should be expected as well as every effort possible in the works to see considerable media coverage.
+On top of filing suit, a stop work injunction should be expected as well as every effort possible in the works, including to see considerable media coverage.

 In short, expect taking names, numbers, and no prisoners.